zenaton/rfcs/node-syntax-v2.md

 await this.execute.task("slack:web.chat.postMessage", data);
 ```

-As above, if user has connected Zenaton to more than 1 service, he should provided a serviceId
+As above, if a user has connected Zenaton to more than 1 service, they should provide a serviceId

 ## Reacting to events from a 3rd Party Service

-Events usually comes from 3rd parties through webhooks.
+Events usually come from 3rd parties through webhooks.
 Zenaton handles those webhooks and transforms
-them into events that a user can use without worrying to manage a server to receive webhooks.
+them into events that a user can use without worrying about managing a server to receive webhooks.

 ```javascript
 await this.onEvent("service:eventName", func);
 ```

-Note: if a user has connected Zenaton to more than 1 service, he should provided a serviceId
+Note: if a user has connected Zenaton to more than 1 service, they should provide a serviceId

 If user wants to react to an event only if this event comes with specific data: